Social Media Crisis Management 101 for Businesses

 During the typical day-to-day at your office, you’ll most likely have team members in charge of different areas, platforms, or types of communications.
 Many offices also have a range of autonomy for which team members are able to share certain communications without approval based on the brand guidelines.
 When a crisis strikes, however, it’s important that the entire company knows that the chain of command, roles and responsibilities, and types of communication allowed will shift.

-If your company has a designated crisis management team, chain of command for communications automatically will shift to the head of that team.
-In other scenarios, it will shift to the head of marketing or communications, or to a small group or 2 or 3 executives in related roles.
+If your company has a designated crisis management team, the chain of command for communications automatically will shift to the head of that team.
+In other scenarios, it will shift to the head of marketing or communications or to a small group of 2 or 3 executives in related roles.
 These individuals are the keepers of the crisis management plan and should follow it accordingly.

 Lower Level Associates (Social Media Assistants or Coordinators, Marketing Coordinators, PR Coordinators, etc.)